mad2342/LittleThings/README.md

 - Pilots health is now correctly displayed in Barracks and Hiring Halls (obsolete with BTG 1.8.1)
 - Dead or incapacitated actors won't get inspired anymore
 - Disabled "StockIcon" overlay in After Action Report
+- Right-Click on MWTray Portraits always works
+- Fixes some annoyances with Coil damage preview
+- Sanitize some trait descriptions
+- Workaround an empty contract list after priority mission on Artru

 ## Changes/Additions
 - Enable Reserving for AI